richardpferdner/wikidag/schemas.md

 - rd_namespace: target page's type
  - 0 = article
  - 14 = category
-- rd_title: string of target page title, should match target's page_title
+- rd_title: string of target page title
+ - this is the string used to match the target's page_title to find the page_id
 - rd_interwiki: if not null, it is an external link (exclude)
-- rd_fragment: if not null, a string containing the section in the page (e.g. History)
+- rd_fragment: if not null, a string containing the section in the page (e.g., "History")
 Notes:

 == New tables in this project ==

-bstem_node
+bstem_page
 +----------------+------------------+------+-----+--------------+
 | Field          | Type             | Null | Key | Default      |
 +----------------+------------------+------+-----+--------------+